 Sharon holds a Bachelor of Science, Honours degree in biology from Queen's University in Kingston, Ontario.

 As a medical journalist I have always felt like a translator, deciphering complex scientific material to help people take better care of themselves and their families.
 Now, that passion for medical research is fueled much closer to home - as I raise two young daughters and want to remain fit and youthful in mind and spirit for as long as possible.
-Let me dig through the longevity research for you, too.
-I promise you the most up to date and accurate advice on how you can live longer and age well.
+We'll dig through the longevity research for you, too, and provide the most up to date and accurate advice on how you can live longer and age well.